crystal-lang/rfcs/text/0015-time-monotonic.md

 * **Swift**: [`DispatchTime`] vs. [`DispatchTimeInterval`]
 * **Zig**: [`std.time.Instant`]

+* [PEP-0418] is an informative collection of platform capabilities and how they are exposed in the Python API.
+This is from 2012 and a few things have changed since then (`QueryInterruptTime` from Windows 10 is missing, for example).
+  But the overall picture should still be accurate.
+  Particular interesting is the [classification of clock sources].

 # Unresolved questions

 - The `#-` method for calculating a duration between two instants is simple, but